flutter/website/src/docs/development/packages-and-plugins/developing-packages.md

 ### Testing your plugin

-As of Flutter 1.12, it is now easier to write code to test your plugin.
-For more information, see
-[Testing your plugin][], a section in
-[Supporting the new Android plugins APIs][].
+We encourage you test your plugin with automated tests, to ensure that functionality does not regress as you make changes to your code.
+For more information, see [Testing your plugin][], a section in [Supporting the new Android plugins APIs][].

 ## Adding documentation